 Starting ultralight backpacking can be difficult.
 We often hesitate to start and we are quickly frightened at the idea of โโmissing everything.
 So the first light hikes always carry 10 times too many objects!
 Instead of weighing about ten kilograms, our backpack weighs twice as much and the supposedly ultralight hike quickly becomes a nightmare.

 Fortunately, there are three key steps to put into practice before embarking on ultralight hiking.
-These 3 steps will allow you to sort between essential items and those to leave at home while knowing how to select the lightest items.
+These steps enable you to discern between essential items and those best left behind, all while guiding you in selecting the lightest possible gear.

 Hereโs how: